fractalnetworksco/selfhosted-gateway/README.md

 $ docker ps
 ```

-### Limitations

-- Currently only IPv4 is supported
-- Raw UDP proxying is supported but is currently untested & undocumented, see bottom of `gateway/link-entrypoint.sh`.

 ### FAQ

 - How is this better than setting up nginx and WireGuard myself on a VPS?

-The goal of this project is to self-hosting more accessible and reproducible.
-This selfhosted-gateway leverages a "ZeroTrust" network architecture (see diagram above).
-Each "Link" provides a dedicated WireGuard tunnel that is isolated from other containers and the underlying.
-This isolation is provided by Docker Compose's creation of a private Docker network for each compose file (project).
+The goal of this project is to make self-hosting more accessible and reproducible.
+This project leverages a "ZeroTrust" network architecture.
+Each "Link" provides a dedicated WireGuard tunnel that is isolated from other containers and the underlying host.
+This isolation is provided by Docker Compose's creation of a private Docker network for each compose project.

 - Can I still access the service from my local network?

-You will need to expose ports in your Docker host as you would traditionally, but this is no longer necessary:
+Yes, just expose ports in your Docker host as you would normally:
 ```
 ports:
  - 80:80